 Mamas With Cameras Workshop: Introduction to Digital Photography

 This is a small, women-only workshop geared towards mamas who are new to their digital cameras or haven't explored outside the automatic mode.
 We know that if you're new to digital photography, the technology behind your camera can feel overwhelming at first, but we have the tools to help you learn fast and we make it FUN!
-We give you practical tips and information about how to create beautiful images of your kids at different ages and stages.
-And we help you learn the settings that you need to use to capture photos you'll want to frame for your wall!
+During this in-person 3.5 hour workshop, we give you practical tips and information about how to create beautiful images of your kids at different ages and stages.
+You can ask questions and learn the settings with hands-on exercises.
+And we give you practical tips that will help you to capture photos you'll want to frame for your wall!

 We'll get friendly with basic photography terms: aperture, shutter speed, ISO and white balance.
 You'll get hands-on experience with the semi-automatic modes on your camera: aperture priority, shutter priority and P mode.
 We'll also go into some creative and compositional techniques that will instantly improve your photographs of your kids!